Contrasting Youdao (DAO) & Its Peers

-Youdao (NYSE: DAO) is one of 49 public companies in the “Educational services” industry, but how does it contrast to its peers?
-We will compare Youdao to related businesses based on the strength of its earnings, dividends, risk, analyst recommendations, valuation, profitability and institutional ownership.
+Youdao (NYSE: DAO) is one of 49 public companies in the “Educational services” industry, but how does it contrast to its competitors?
+We will compare Youdao to related companies based on the strength of its valuation, risk, analyst recommendations, dividends, institutional ownership, profitability and earnings.

-This is a breakdown of current ratings and target prices for Youdao and its peers, as reported by MarketBeat.
+This is a breakdown of current ratings and target prices for Youdao and its competitors, as reported by MarketBeat.

 |Sell Ratings